Leading UK water conservation through innovative technology and behaviour change

 The project builds on previous successful research led by Dr Pablo Pereira-Doel, which focused on understanding and mitigating water consumption through in-shower technology.
 This work showed that demand-side water use can be reduced, without impacting consumer experience, through technology-assisted behaviour change.

-Building on existing collaborative networks, the team will undertake three interlinked work packages that expand Surrey's test-bed activities beyond showering (e.g., toilets, kitchens) to cover 'whole-home' water usage, and engage with water stakeholders to understand industry/consumer needs and collectively develop national solutions.
+Building on existing collaborative networks, the team are undertaking three interlinked work packages that expand Surrey's test-bed activities beyond showering (e.g., toilets, kitchens) to cover 'whole-home' water usage, and they are engaging with water stakeholders to understand industry/consumer needs and collectively develop national solutions.

 Team